15 Proven Ways to Create the Illusion of Depth in Art

 12. Temperature

-Purple, blue and green are cool colors; they bring to mind the ocean.
+Purple, blue and green are cool colors; they bring to mind the ocean, and other cool things.

-Red, orange and yellow are warm colors; they bring to mind fire.
+Red, orange and yellow are warm colors; they bring to mind fire, or other warm things.

-The farther away an object is, the more atmosphere particles will be between it and the observer, i.e. the atmosphere color will have a bigger effect.
+The farther away an object is, there are more atmosphere particles between it and the observer, i.e. the atmosphere color has a bigger effect.

-When the sky is blue, the color of background objects will shift gradually toward a blue hue due to scattered light and therefore become cooler.
+When the sky is blue, the color of background objects shifts gradually toward a blue hue due to scattered light, and therefore becomes cooler.

-Foreground objects will be warmer than the background objects since there are less atmosphere particles between the observer and the foreground objects.
+Foreground objects are warmer than the background objects since there are less atmosphere particles between the observer and the foreground objects.

 Opposite phenomenon may occur in sunrise or sunset.